teessider/LODBox/README.md

 - If Max keeps UV set user-defined property, would be cool to clean up on import actually to remove this from custom attributes.

 ## FBX SDK
-- LODGroups can be created (Fbx.FbxLODGroup.Create(FbxManager, name)) from existing nodes
+- LODGroups can be created (*fbx.FbxLODGroup.Create(FbxManager, name)*) from existing nodes
-- SetDisplayLevel() in FbxLODGroup arguments: (index, Display Level as int)
+- *SetDisplayLevel()* in FbxLODGroup arguments: (index, Display Level as int)
-- Display Level is an enum in C++ but it has been converted to int in Python FBX
+  - Display Level is an enum in C++ but it has been converted to int in Python FBX:
     - UseLOD = 0
     - Show = 1
     - Hide = 2
 - Maya makes the LODGroup Node attribute name == "" (AKA None)
 - Max makes the LODGroup Node attribute name == Node Name (Also it doesn't matter what the name is)
 - BOTH: MinMaxDistance == False by default